Bogomolov multipliers for some $p$-groups of nilpotency class 2: Introduction

 \section{Introduction}

 Let $K$ be a field, $G$ a finite group and $V$ a faithful representation of $G$ over $K$.
-Then there is a natural action of $G$ upon the field of rational functions $K(V)$.
-The rationality problem (also known as Noether's problem) then asks whether the field of $G$-invariant functions $K(V)^G$ is is rational (i.e., purely transcendental) over $K$.
-A question related to the above mentioned is whether $K(V)^G$ is stably rational, that is, whether there exist independent variables $x_1,\dots,x_r$ such that $K(V)^G(x_1,\dots,x_r)$ becomes a pure transcendental extension of $K$.
+Then there is a natural action of $G$ upon the field of rational functions $K(V)$. \emph{The rationality problem} (also known as \emph{Noether's problem} when $G$ acts on $V$ by permutations) then asks whether the field of $G$-invariant functions $K(V)^G$ is rational (i.e., purely transcendental) over $K$.
+A question related to the above mentioned is whether $K(V)^G$ is stably rational, that is, whether there exist independent variables $x_1,\dots,x_r$ such that $K(V)^G(x_1,\dots,x_r)$ becomes a purely transcendental extension of $K$.
 This problem has close connection with L\"uroth's problem \cite{Sh} and the inverse Galois problem \cite{Sa2,Sw}.
-By Hilbert's Theorem 90 stable rationality of $K(V)^G$ does not depend upon the choice of $V$, but only on the group $G$.

 Saltman \cite{Sa2} found examples of groups $G$ of order $p^9$ such that $\mathbb C(V)^G$ is not stably rational over $\mathbb C$.
 His main method was application of the unramified cohomology group $H_{nr}^2(\mathbb C(V)^G,\mathbb Q/\mathbb Z)$ as an obstruction.
 Bogomolov \cite{Bo} proved that $H_{nr}^2(\mathbb C(V)^G,\mathbb Q/\mathbb Z)$ is canonically isomorphic to